blackcoat/palette/docs/playtest.md

 * Choosing from a variety of chess pieces (would lead to asymmetric play)
 * The player changes color mixing modes (i.e. additive vs. subtractive) when moving over a white or black square
 * "Walls" on or off ?
+* Use a meaningful (or neutral?) color for the "selected" square's border

 Rejected Ideas
 --------------